 (g) experimental software engineering

 INES already has federal (MCT/CNPq/FNDCT/CAPES) and state (FACEPE) official funding around 2,8 millions of Reais to start its activities.
-Considering those approved projects that foment the Institute creation, the following institutions participate of the initiative as founders institutions:
+Considering those approved projects that foment the Institute creation, the following institutions participate in the initiative as founders institutions:

 UFPE (INES headquarters), CESAR and UFRPE (Recife-PE), FACAPE (Petrolina-PE), UFBA (Salvador-BA), UFCG (Campina Grande-PB), UFPB (João Pessoa-PB), UFRN (Natal-RN), e UFS (Aracaju-SE).

 This picture depicts another INES peculiarity; all founders’ institutions are from research groups from the Brazilian Northeast.
-Therefore, INES also contributes to support the creation of new scientific research, development, innovation and technology transfer pillars in the Northeast of Brazil.
+Therefore, INES also contributes to supporting the creation of new scientific research, development, innovation and technology transfer pillars in the Northeast of Brazil.

 Moreover, INES originated one of 25 Innovation Institutes created by SENAI/CNI (National Service for Industrial Training/National Confederation of Industry Brazil), the SENAI Innovation Institute for Information Technology and Communication, ISI-TICs.